 Ask any young, up-and-coming photographer about Alessia Glaviano and no doubt she is in their insta feed.
 As Brand Visual Director of Vogue Italia, Glaviano has handled all things visual for this holy grail of a publication for close to 20 years, overseeing everything from photography to event aesthetics to brand image.
 A creator at heart, she transitioned the print publication from its old-school status of a stunning, high-fashion glossy to a cutting-edge powerhouse digital site.

 Ever-evolving, Alessia launched the highly successful online platform, PhotoVogue, nearly 10 years ago as well as created the annual PhotoVogue Festival in 2016, an event she runs and curates herself in Milan.
 She considers the event the “first conscious fashion photography festival”, a dialogue between different genres of photography and social issues, exploring the diversity of subjects but also those behind the camera.
-Held in November in Milan, the 2020 event will be a hybrid of digital and outdoor art experiences to account for the global situation.
+The event is a hybrid of digital and outdoor art experiences to account for the global situation.

 While Alessia has called Milan home for nearly her entire life, she was born in Palermo surrounded by a family of artisans – her father, noted fashion photographer Marco Glaviano, whose work graced American Vogue, Harper’s Bazaar and Vanity Fair in the 70’s, 80’s and 90’s, her great uncle, Gino Severini, an Italian painter and leader of the futurist movement and another uncle, Nino Franchina, a renowned sculptor.